Rockin-in-a-free-world/test-duplicate-data/docs/how-to/sync-content.md

 The config-driven sync tooling allows you to selectively pull content from the MetaMask docs repository using simple YAML configuration files.
 You control what gets synced by creating `_config.yml` files in your documentation structure.

+## Prerequisites

+- Api key for github setup in .env

 ## Step 1: Create a Config File

 Create a `_config.yml` file in the directory where you want the synced content to appear.